 Jesse Tatum currently serves as Principal Flute of The Santa Fe Symphony.
 She is also Principal Flute of the Opera Southwest Orchestra and a Principal Player at Chatter, an innovative Albuquerque-based chamber ensemble.
 Additionally, she has performed with numerous other musical organizations including The Santa Fe Opera, Performance Santa Fe, the New Mexico Philharmonic, and the El Paso Symphony.

-As a soloist, Jesse was a prizewinner at the 2014 Myrna Brown Artist competition, performed at the Currents International New Media Festival, and has appeared as a soloist with the Albuquerque Philharmonic.
+As a soloist, Jesse was a prizewinner at the 2014 Myrna Brown Artist competition.
+She has performed at the Currents International New Media Festival and appeared as a soloist with the Albuquerque Philharmonic.
 Her solo debut with The Santa Fe Symphony was in 2016.
-In 2017, Jesse was a regularly featured performer at the world-renowned Meow Wolf, an immersive art installation in Santa Fe.
-She was also a featured performer at the 2017 TEDxABQ conference, and a solo performer with the 2017 Gatas y Vatas, a feminist experimental music festival.
+Jesse is a regularly featured performer at the world-renowned Meow Wolf, an immersive art installation in Santa Fe.
+She was also a featured performer at the 2017 TEDxABQ conference and a solo performer at 2017 Gatas y Vatas, a feminist experimental music festival.
 In 2018, Jesse performed a show of contemporary works for solo flute as the character FluTeBot at the Albuquerque Museum in collaboration with the internationally published and exhibited photographer Nick Tauro, Jr. Tatum is described as “reliably excellent” (Santa Fe New Mexican), “The principal flutist Jesse is just a rock star” (Ryan McAdams, conductor), “She is the music of the universe and cannot be contained” (Meow Wolf), “the girl you wanna hear” (Daniel Sharp, Powell Flutes).